-If a student were to disagree with the outcome of such a decision, they are encouraged to consult informally with the DSS Director.
+If a student were to disagree with the outcome of such a decision, they are encouraged to consult informally with the Manager of Accessibility & Student Advocacy.
 If this does not resolve the concern, the student may formally appeal the decision.

-Students who wish to appeal a decision made by DSS must do so in writing, by submitting an appeals form located on the DSS website within 20 days after the receipt of the Letter of Accommodation from the DSS Director.
-Appeals are considered by the Assistant Vice President for Student Services (AVPSS), as the Vice President of Academic Affairs' designee.
-Completed Accommodation Appeal forms may be submitted by email or in person to Dr. Kathryn Horn (kathryn.horn@ttuhsc.edu, MEB 2140D).
-Refer to OP 77.14 (http://elpaso.ttuhsc.edu/opp/ documents/77/op7714.pdf)
+Students who wish to appeal a decision made by OAS must do so in writing, by submitting an "Appeals Form" located on the OAS website within 20 days after the receipt of the Letter of Accommodation from the Manager of Accessibility & Student Advocacy.
+Appeals are considered by the Assistant Vice President for Student Services and Student Engagement (AVP SSSE), as the Vice President for Academic Affairs' designee.
+Completed Accommodation Appeal forms may be submitted by email or in person to Dr. John R. Harrell II (John.Harrell@ttuhsc.edu, MSB II 2C201).
+Refer to OP 77.14 (http://elpaso.ttuhsc.edu/opp/documents/77/op7714.pdf)

-Once the appeals form is received, the Assistant Vice President for Student Services will have 10 institutional days to review the Accommodation Appeal Form and the student's file, and meet with the student to discuss their request.
-In order to reach a decision, the AVPSS may also request additional documentation of a student's disability, request to consult with their treatment team or diagnostician, or consult with outside experts.
+Once the appeals form is received, the Assistant Vice President for Student Services & Student Engagement will have 10 institutional days to review the Accommodation Appeal Form and the student's file, and meet with the student to discuss their request.
+In order to reach a decision, the AVP SSSE may also request additional documentation of a student's disability, request to consult with their treatment team or diagnostician, or consult with outside experts.
 The review process will be concluded 5 days after receiving any additional information.
 This decision is the final ruling.